rustyoldrake/IBM_Watson_NLC_ICD10_Health_Codes/README.md

 Benefits of such a system would include:

-    More accurate tagging of PRIMARY and SECONDARY ICT 10 Codes - better data for all the reasons that the codes exist in the first place (better fit)
+    -More accurate tagging of PRIMARY and SECONDARY ICD 10 Codes - better data for all the reasons that the codes exist in the first place (better fit)

-    More profitability for hospitals (assuming better tagging can translate to more successful claims from insurance companies)
+    -More profitability for hospitals (assuming better tagging can translate to more successful claims from insurance companies)

-    Save Time - less rework and re-classification
+    -Save Time - less rework and re-classification

     WIKI:  https://en.wikipedia.org/wiki/ICD-10#List